shariq1989/cookbook/content/recipe/Sesame_Tofu_Stirfry.md

 * Shiitake Mushrooms: I love sliced shiitake mushrooms because they absorb the flavors in this recipe well.
 We often add other mushrooms when making this meal, but the shiitakes are tried and true.

-* Sesame Flavor: We introduce the sesame flavor in two ways: the sesame oil and sesame seeds
+* Sesame Flavor: We introduce sesame into this dish in two ways: the sesame oil and sesame seeds.

 #### What equipment do I need to make this recipe?